mcohen01/node-quickbooks/README.md

 <a name="reportItemSales" />
 #### reportItemSales(options, callback)

-Retrieves the ItemSales Report from Quickbooks
+Retrieves the ItemSales Report from QuickBooks

 __Arguments__